prwhite/philibs/readme.md

 A _version_ of this code has been used in an iOS title [(LD50)](http://labs.prehiti.com/ld50/).
 But, this code has not been used in its current incarnation as a stand-alone library, _yet_.

+2014/01/27

+Merged assimp branch to master.
+This includes the [Assimp](http://assimp.sourceforge.net/) library for 3D file importing.
+Currently this is set up to load DAE, STL, OBJ, and PLY files.
+Imported material colors are currently ignored (which matches the default shader functionality).
+I'm keeping a fork of Assimp with a more up-to-date xcode project...
+I'll probably clean this part up and submit as a pull request.

 2014/01/18

 GLES2 support, from the gles2 branch, has been merged to master.
 There are still a few things not buttoned up, like interpreting the scene graph light nodes as uniforms, etc.  That will come soon, ideally with sufficient generalization to allow for a range of lighting models.
 Additionally, the file loader and image loaders have added factories that also intermediate asynchronous loading.
 These use some C++11 features, such as threads/futures, etc.